 A backlinko study discovered that the average Google first page result contains 1,447 words.

-The more comprehensive your post is, the more keyword variations and sub-topics you'll cover, helping to build keyword relevance.
+The more comprehensive your post is, the more target main keyword variations and sub-topics you'll cover, helping to build keyword relevance.
 Long-form content has higher engagement as it answers the user's question or solves their problem.

 Why do long posts work?

 It's not the number of words that brings high rankings.
 It is the lengthy post shows Google you're providing in-depth, authoritative information that comprehensively covers the topic.
 Also, it gets more social shares, which signals to Google that your page is well-received and worth ranking highly.